-Analysis: So is there really anything new going on with the Seahawks and Jadeveon Clowney?
+Analysis: Taking a look at Seahawks’ cap space and where things now stand with Jadeveon Clowney

 That corroborates what has been the conventional wisdom for a while now.
 Clowney is willing to play the long game.

-Interestingly, Clayton also reported that Seattle’s offer is thought to be in the $15-16 million and not the $13-15 million range that some had speculated.
+Interestingly, Clayton also reported that Seattle’s offer is thought to be in the $15-16 million range and not the $13-15 million that some had speculated.

 And indeed, the general thought around the league is that right now, Seattle’s offer to Clowney is likely the best he has.
 But, it also isn’t quite what he wanted, which has helped lead to the stalemate that currently exists.

 So why wouldn’t Clowney just take Seattle’s offer if it’s the best he has?

-As noted, since it’s not what he really wanted, and because he hasn’t been able to take physicals, he may think a better offer could still come down the road.
+As noted, since it’s not what he really wanted, and because he hasn’t been able to take physicals, he might think a better offer could still come down the road.

-Sure, Seattle could put a deadline on Clowney at some point, and as general manager John Schneider said after the draft, the Seahawks did tell Clowney a few weeks into the free agent signing period that they were going to have to begin filling out the rest of their defensive line, which they have done by signing veterans Bruce Irvin and Benson Mayowa and then taking two other rush ends in the draft (Darrell Taylor and Alton Robinson).
+Sure, Seattle could put a deadline on Clowney at some point, and as general manager John Schneider said after the draft, the Seahawks did tell Clowney a few weeks into the free-agent signing period that they were going to have to begin filling out the rest of their defensive line, which they have done by signing veterans Bruce Irvin and Benson Mayowa and then taking two other rush ends in the draft (Darrell Taylor and Alton Robinson).

-Both Schneider and Pete Carroll Saturday indicated Seattle hasn’t yet given the free agent a deadline, and may never.
+Both Schneider and coach Pete Carroll indicated that Seattle has yet to give the free agent a deadline, and might never.

 “If there’s an opportunity that makes sense, we’ll dive back in and pursue it,’’ Carroll said Saturday of Clowney.